NOTE: This documentation references many concepts addressed in the glossary of terms. Please visit this page before you

-DMP removes all users that have provided negative consent for analytics from analytical jobs that run within the DMP.
+Audience Studio removes all users that have provided negative consent for analytics from analytical jobs that run within Audience Studio.
 This is inclusive of but not limited to reports like Journey Insights, Einstein Segmentation, Marketing Performance, and Lookalikes.

 Audience Studio removes all users that provide negative consent for cross-device from all predictive and declared user match tables for the organization in question.

 Audience Studio removes all users that have not provided consent for data sharing from any segments or events being shared via Data Studio.
 After filtering users based on the source organization, the consent restrictions on usage of that data are based on the receiving organization.

 For example, Device 1 is in a the “sports lovers” segment shared from Organization 1 to Organization 2.
 In Organization 1, the user consented to data sharing and targeting.
 However, the user did not consent to targeting in Organization 2.
 In this case, the user would not be targetable in Organization 2.

 Audience Studio removes all users that provided negative consent for re-identification from segments sent to Email Studio or any other internal reidentification platform.